sjbennett123/polarlarp/content/event_postmortem.md

 ## Writeups

+*(go around and ask everyone)*

 - Worked well and highlights
 - Missing reaction module
 - Not detailed enough
 - Missing roles of cards
 - Spelling or Grammar mistakes
-- What did you need to print onsite
+- What did you need to print onsite?

 ## Challenge

-- Did any players die
+- Did any characters die?

+## Attitude

-- Did any players complain
+- Did any players complain?
+What about?

 ## Safety

-- Did anyone get hurt
+- Did anyone get hurt?
-- did anything feel unsafe
+- Did anything feel unsafe?

 ## Planning

+*(go around and ask everyone)*

-- Did any meetings not work
+- Did any meetings not work?

 ## Burnout
+*(go around and ask everyone)*

-- Did anyone feel like they put in too much time
+- Do you feel like you put in too much time?
-- Time crunch
+- Did you feel a time crunch?
-- Out of comfort zone
+- Were there any tasks you did that were out of comfort zone
-- Not my job
-- Stress
+- Did this cause you any stress with your friends or family?

 ## Recruiting

-- Do we have any leads for new writers
+- Do we have any leads for new writers or NPC's?
-- New npcs